If God knew Adam and Eve would succumb to temptation, why did he let them be tempted in the first place?

 God’s command to not eat the forbidden fruit offered them a binary choice to either comply with his will or defy it.

 Compliance would have entwined their wills around his, a trait they would have passed on to us.
-Instead, unfortunately, they chose noncompliance.
+Unfortunately for them and us, they chose noncompliance.

 God knew Adam and Eve would disobey his command.
 He foresaw the resulting damage to his creation.
 He knew that Jesus would have to die for their mistake.